Why Our Glutes are Important

-Our booty is so much more important to our daily lives than just how it looks in jeans though.
-The muscles that make it up play an important role in movement every day.
+Our booty (aka our glutes) are much more important to our daily lives than just how they look in jeans though.
+These muscles play an important role in how we move each and every day.

-Our booty is made up of 3 essential muscles that are known as the Glute muscles.
+There are 3 essential muscles that make up our “glutes”.
 We have the gluteus maximus which is the primary mover, the glute medius and glute minimus.
 Together they all help to extend and rotate the hip in and out.
 The Max helps extend your leg back and outward as well as help with rotation of the leg outward.
 The medius helps with in and out rotation of the leg and the minimus basically aids with that too (to keep the explanation short :) ).
 They also work together to protect the lower back, spine and pelvis (when they are strong).

-If you are pregnant you definitely do!
-Your body is getting stretched and having thing put pressure on areas she has never had before.
-Think about it, a baby not only stretches out the stomach, but then ribs tend to be pushed up and spread more, lower back ends up getting pressure on it due to the extra weight and possible poor posture leading to tightness, ligaments are lax due to hormones, there is no hiding organs being pushed around too.
+Your body is getting stretched and having pressure put on certain joints and ligaments and muscles that that have never had pressure on them before.
+For example, a baby not only stretches out the stomach, but then ribs tend to be pushed up and spread more, the lower back ends up getting pressure on it due to the extra weight and possible poor posture leading to tightness, ligaments are lax due to hormones, there is no hiding organs being pushed around too.
 This can cause all sorts of aches and pains and overcompensating.

 That is why ensuring the right muscles are firing and being used as they should can help prevent alot of this pain, not only during pregnancy but for everyone.
 So that is where the glutes come into play today.